|Cup Winners' Cup in 1965|

 -- Paulo Di Canio and Ludek Miklosko are the only non-British player selected.

--- Carlos Tevez often appeared in many fans' list of greatest West ham players, but he only spent a season here.
-He might be one of the best players ever signed for them, but I rewarded players with many history here.
-I went with Tony Cottee and Pop Robson instead.
+-- Carlos Tevez often appeared in many fans' list of greatest West Ham players, but he only spent a season here.
+He might be one of the best players ever signed for them and saved West Ham from relegation, but I rewarded players with more histories here.
+I went with Tony Cottee and Pop Robson over him.